tomahg/Gulla.Episerver.Globe/README.md

 # Gulla.ViewOnWebsite

 ## The good old days
-In Episerver CMS prior to the [UI refresh](https://world.episerver.com/blogs/ryan-bare/dates/2019/6/cms-ui-refresh/) in Episerver.CMS.UI 11.21.0 we were able to open the current content, and ses what our visitors would ses, by simply clicking the globe on the toolbar.
+In Episerver CMS prior to the [UI refresh](https://world.episerver.com/blogs/ryan-bare/dates/2019/6/cms-ui-refresh/) in Episerver.CMS.UI 11.21.0 we were able to open the current content, and see what our visitors would see, by simply clicking the globe on the toolbar.

 ![Old globe](images/oldglobe.png)